hannah-birch/hannah-birch.github.io/_posts/2016-02-19-battling-government-bureaucracy-as-an-edge-case.md

 category: Writing
 ---

-## My Story as a DMV Edge Case: How to Battle Bureaucracy and Win
+# My story as a DMV edge case: How to battle bureaucracy and win

 When I showed up with paperwork for my low-vision condition, the DMV was totally baffled.
 Here’s how I walked them through an edge case and how you can use the strategies yourself.
 [Read the full story.](https://www.propublica.org/article/my-story-as-a-dmv-edge-case-how-to-battle-bureaucracy-and-win)